Sparse Portfolio selection via Bayesian Multiple testing: Strategy

 \section{Strategy}

 In this section, we present the strategy for portfolio selection.
-We discuss that when the maximum weight of the large portfolio is small, the idiosyncratic risk of a portfolio washes out.
-This feature holds for both the CAPM, and its extension to $k$-factor model.
-Then the portfolio return can be mostly explained by market movements and corresponding regression coefficients, popularly known as the portfolio's beta.
-In matrix notation, the CAPM is presented as follows:
+We discuss that when the maximum weight of an asset in a large portfolio is small, the idiosyncratic risk of the portfolio washes out (see the Result (\ref{result_idiosyn_wash_out}) in Appendix).
+This feature holds for both the CAPM, and its extension to the $k$-factor model.
+In this set-up the portfolio return can be mostly explained by market movements and corresponding regression coefficients, popularly known as the `\textbf{portfolio's beta}'.